 — Charlie Chaplin (@ChaplinOfficial) October 17, 2017

-I moved to the Elephant and Castle in 1985 and during this time I was reading David Robinson’s biography of Charlie Chaplin, Chaplin, His Life And Art.
+I moved to the Elephant and Castle in 1985, and during this time, I was reading David Robinson’s biography of Charlie Chaplin, Chaplin, His Life And Art.
 I had been a long time fan of silent movies and had seen almost every Chaplin film released.
-My cinematic knowledge of this period extended to other comedians including Buster Keaton, Harold Lloyd, Fatty Arbuckle, Ben Turpin, Laurel and Hardy and the Marx Brothers.
+My cinematic knowledge of this period extended to other comedians, including Buster Keaton, Harold Lloyd, Fatty Arbuckle, Ben Turpin, Laurel and Hardy and the Marx Brothers.

 Chaplin said that he had been born in East Lane and we know he later lived in Kennington.
-His reference to East Street being East ‘Lane’ provides powerful evidence that he was a local and his Mutual film ‘Easy Street‘ was a clear reference to his experience in south London.
+His reference to East Street being East ‘Lane’ provides powerful evidence that he was a local and his Mutual film ‘Easy Street‘ was a clear reference to his experiences in south London.

-Elephant and Castle was the connecting point between these two places and I was amazed that Charlie Chaplin had almost no recognition in the area – except for the pub at the top of New Kent Road.
-Surely given Chaplin’s contribution to early cinema and his world wide fame, he deserved a permanent memorial or statue to acknowledge this?
+Elephant and Castle was the connecting point between these two places, and I was amazed that Charlie Chaplin had almost no recognition in the area – except for the pub at the top of New Kent Road.
+Surely given Chaplin’s contribution to early cinema and his worldwide fame, he deserved a permanent memorial or statue to acknowledge this?

-A brilliant metaphor for Southwark in the 1980’s
+A brilliant metaphor for Southwark in the 1980s

-The monument is unveiled revealing the tramp fast asleep – an outsider – and certainly not invited to this most important of civic celebrations.
-To him, the veiled monument was simply a dry place to spend the night and as such, this was probably as good as life got for the little man.
+The monument is unveiled, revealing the tramp fast asleep – an outsider – and certainly not invited to this most important of civic celebrations.
+To him, the veiled monument was simply a dry place to spend the night, and as such, this was probably as good as life got for the little man.
 The Mayor, the police and the dignitaries are all aghast at such disrespect.
-Of course the cinema audience however, will have long adopted the little tramp character as their friend and would be interpreting proceedings with very different feelings.
+Of course, the cinema audience, however, will have long adopted the little tramp character as their friend and would be interpreting proceedings with very different feelings.

 It’s not difficult to see that many of Chaplin’s ideas were drawn from memories of his early years living in south London.
 We know that his parents were performing artists and that he spent time in and out of Lambeth Workhouse.
-In his creative life, he certainly had no problem in poking fun at and ridiculing authority.
+In his creative life, he certainly had no problem poking fun at and ridiculing authority.

 My plan was to create a civic monument for the Elephant but with Chaplin – the tramp – placed in one of the various poses acted out in this section of the film.
-Maybe there could be more than one cast of Chaplin which could be changed from time to time.
+Maybe there could be more than one cast of Chaplin, which could be changed from time to time.
 Imagine driving up to the Elephant and not knowing what pose he’d be in?

-Great idea I thought, but my plan did have one failing though as in my opinion, the civic monument created for City Lights is actually very ugly – probably deliberately so.
+Great idea, I thought, but my plan did have one failing, though, as, in my opinion, the civic monument created for City Lights is actually very ugly – probably deliberately so.
 An exact replica for permanent display at the Elephant might not be received too well, so the idea would need to include some new thinking – reworking the idea but instead with a modern sculpture perhaps.

 The important thing seemed to me to capture the magic of Chaplin, rather than simply plonking an accurate life-sized bronze dressed in his tramp regalia.
 This had already been done in 1981 with John Doubleday’s Chaplin statue at Leicester Square.
 Very unimaginative and not really surprising that it was later relocated (dumped almost) in a nearby side street.
-Note: The statue found it’s way back into Leicester Square in 2016.
+Note: The statue found its way back into Leicester Square in 2016.

 A Chaplin Statue for the 21 century?

-Of course I had every reason to be interested.
-In 1992 I had revived my original plan and Simon showed strong support for the idea at the time.
-Before I knew it, the project received press coverage and we were being interviewed together on Radio London.
-In reality, it was a great idea but the timing was all wrong.
+Of course, I had every reason to be interested.
+In 1992 I had revived my original plan, and Simon showed strong support for the idea at the time.
+Before I knew it, the project received press coverage, and we were being interviewed together on Radio London.
+In reality, it was a great idea, but the timing was all wrong.

-Now that things really are at the point of changing at the Elephant, I certainly hope something comes of a new 21st century plan.
+Now that things really are at the point of changing at the Elephant, I certainly hope something comes of a new 21st-century plan.

-Richard Miller: Jan 4 2015
+Richard Miller: Jan 4 2015 (minor edit 2016)